"Dukey, if this thing blows up, the Feds will be the least of our problems."

 The Sting is an iconiccon film released in 1973.
 It reunites Butch Cassidy and the Sundance Kid director George Roy Hill with stars Robert Redford and Paul Newman.Set in 1930s Chicago, the film opens up with novice con Johnny Hooker and his mentor, Luther, as they pull off their latest sting.
 Unfortunately, they've bitten off more than they can chew this time; their latest victim has connections to Big Bad racketeer Doyle Lonnegan.
 When Lonnegan's goons rub out Luther and put a hit on Hooker's head, Hooker seeks out his mentor's friend, Henry Gondorff, a master of the "big con".
-Assembling their team, Hooker and Gondorff prepare to scam the big one out of Lonnegan.And just to complicate things, Hooker is being chased by a policeman and the band's got to make sure Lonnegan never even finds out he's been conned, otherwise he'll put hits on all of them.The film was nominated for 10 Oscars, winning 7.
+Assembling their team, Hooker and Gondorff prepare to scam the big one out of Lonnegan.And just to complicate things, Hooker is being chased by a policeman and the band's got to make sure Lonnegan never even finds out he's been conned, otherwise he'll put hits on all of them.The film was nominated for ten Academy Awards, winning seven (including Best Picture).

 This film features examples of:

 The Alcoholic: Subverted, Gondorff is introduced in the story during a heavy hangover but it's a one time instance and he is a Consummate Professional, despite Hooker's first impression.

 The Assimilator: Conventional example in Lonnegan's modus operandi, he expands his criminal empire by learning the trades and insights of an illegal business to eventually take it over.

 Awesome McCoolname: Kid Twist (Kid Twist!) wants to know who else is available for the big con: